ucdavis/hpccf-docs/docs/hive/scheduling.md

 cluster, which requires admin intervention to resolve.

 This is a very bad thing.
 Luckily there is a simple workaround.
 When written Quobyte, every `StdOut` and `StdErr` file needs to be unique per writer.
-This can easily be accomplished like this:
+This can easily be accomplished in sbatch files like this:

 -   For a small job running on a single node, include the `%j` replacement pattern in the filename: